Mélissa Gomes

-Mélissa Ferreira Gomes (born 27 April 1994) is a Portuguese professional footballer who plays as a forward for French Division 1 Féminine club Bordeaux and the Portugal national team.
+Mélissa Ferreira Gomes (born 27 April 1994) is a Portuguese professional footballer who plays as a forward for the Portugal national team.

 Club career

 A youth academy graduate of Juvisy, Gomes made her club career debut on 6 November 2013 in a 3–1 win against Rodez.
 She replaced Sandrine Brétigny at 79th minute of the game and went on to score a goal ten minutes later.

 On 2 July 2021, Gomes joined Bordeaux on a two-year deal.

 International career

-Born in France, Gomes represents Portugal in international football.
-She was part of Portuguese squad which reached semi-finals of 2012 UEFA Women's Under-19 Championship.
+Born in France, Gomes represents Portugal at the international level.
+She was part of Portuguese squad which reached semi-finals of the 2012 UEFA Women's Under-19 Championship.
 She made her senior team debut on 26 September 2013 in a 5–1 win against Greece.

-Gomes have represented Portugal at 2016 Women's Euro Beach Soccer Cup and helped her team to finish third.
+Gomes has represented Portugal at the 2016 Women's Euro Beach Soccer Cup and helped her team to finish third.